elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 It's always a great idea to be able to look through documentation when you have a question.
 Using documentation is often overlooked as a skill and thus, we propose it's a great idea to start with documentation from the beginning.

-The official documentation can be found on the [elixir docs](http://elixir-lang.org/docs.html) page.
-We'll be using the latest _stable_ version of the docs, which can be found on the elixir docs page above and is also available at [http://elixir-lang.org/docs/stable/elixir/Kernel.html](http://elixir-lang.org/docs/stable/elixir/Kernel.html).
+The official documentation can be found on the [elixir-lang docs](http://elixir-lang.org/docs.html) page.
+We'll be using the latest _stable_ version of the Elixir documenation which is available at [https://hexdocs.pm/elixir/](https://hexdocs.pm/elixir/).

 ## Types